elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 {:ok, #PID<0.70.0>}
 ```

-When we started the supervisor, the registry worker was automatically started, allowing us to create buckets without the need to manually start it.
+When we started the supervisor, the registry was automatically started with the given name, allowing us to create buckets without the need to manually start it.

 In practice we rarely start the application supervisor manually.
 Instead it is started as part of the application callback.